EESSI/docs/docs/mailing_list.md

 ```
 UNSUBSCRIBE EESSI
 ```
-<a href="mailto:listserv@list.rug.nl?subject=subscribe&body=UNSUBSCRIBE EESSI">Or click here to start an email message to unsubscribe.</a>
+<a href="mailto:listserv@list.rug.nl?subject=unsubscribe&body=UNSUBSCRIBE EESSI">Or click here to start an email message to unsubscribe.</a>